mwhome/wortuhr/Readme.txt

 The clock also shows the local IP address it received via DHCP.
 Use this address in a browser to access the clocks web site to set it up.

-WiFi manager: If the clock can not connect to any WLAN at startup, it turns on an access point.
+WiFi manager: If the clock can not connect to any WLAN at startup, it turns on an access point(AP).
 Connect a mobile phone or tablet to the AP and enter the WLAN credentials.
 A white "WiFi" is shown on the clock.
 On success there are three short beeps and "WiFi" will be green.
 If no WLAN is connected or the timeout has expired, there is a long beep and "WiFi" turns red.